stcorp/harp/doc/dataformats.rst

-geopotential                                  surface                         X       X    X geopotential_height                           surface                         X       X    X index                                                                                                    zero-based index of the sample within the source product instrument_name                                                                                          used mainly for ground based networks to provide a unique instrument id latitude                                      instrument                      X            (lat) latitude_bounds                                                                            (lat) longitude                                     instrument                      X            (lon) longitude_bounds                                                                           (lon) molar_mass                                                                    X       X    X             this is the molar mass of the total substance (it is defined by the
+geopotential                                  surface                         X       X    X geopotential_height                           surface                         X       X    X index                                                                                                    zero-based index of the sample within the source product sensor_name                                                                                              used mainly for ground based networks to provide a unique sensor id latitude                                      sensor                          X            (lat) latitude_bounds                                                                            (lat) longitude                                     sensor                          X            (lon) longitude_bounds                                                                           (lon) molar_mass                                                                    X       X    X             this is the molar mass of the total substance (it is defined by the
                                                                                                          relation between the variables 'density' and 'number_density')